nebfield/snpQT/docs/quickstart/parameters.md

 `snpQT`:

 ```
----
   # input parameters -----------------------------------------------------------

   # set database path to the directory of the core and impute databases
-  db : 'db/'
+  db: 'db/'

   # fam filepath is mandatory for all workflows
   fam: 'data/toy.fam'

-  # if you're doing build conversion, input data needs to be a VCF filepath
+  # if you are doing build conversion, input data needs to be a VCF filepath
   # (otherwise set to false)
   vcf: false

-  # if you're not doing build conversion, input data needs a bed / bim filepath
+  # if you are not doing build conversion, input data needs a .bed / .bim filepath
   bed: 'data/toy.bed'
   bim: 'data/toy.bim'